w8be/OpenSkyDash/README.md

 **From left to right:**

 - **Weather** — Icon to open the Weather Card.
 The icon will update showing the current condition.
 - **Lightning** — Icon to open the Lightning Card.
-The icon will flash in 1 second interval when strikes are within the area or alert range.
+The icon will flash in 1 second intervals when strikes are within the area or alert range.
 - **Solar** — Icon to open the Solar Card.
-The icon will flash in a 10 second interval when a (R)(S)(G) is > 0.
+The icon will flash in 10 second intervals when (R)(S)(G) is > 0.
 - **Settings** — Icon to open the Settings Card.
 All user configurable information is defined in this card.

 ---